lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-However, even if it is legal to withdraw money, any asset acquired during the marriage by one party or both parties to the marriage will constitute matrimonial asset.
-[71]_ Therefore, the money withdrawn from the joint account should, in general, constitute matrimonial asset and be subject to the court’s decision on division of matrimonial assets.
+However, even if it is legal to withdraw money, any asset acquired during the marriage by one party or both parties to the marriage will constitute matrimonial asset.[^57] Therefore, the money withdrawn from the joint account should, in general, constitute matrimonial asset and be subject to the court’s decision on division of matrimonial assets.

 **How can I regain possessions taken by my ex-spouse?**

-The Court may make an Order vesting any matrimonial asset or any part thereof in either party.
-[72]_ Therefore, if the possessions constitute matrimonial assets, you may apply to obtain a Court Order vesting the possessions in you to regain such assets.
+The Court may make an Order vesting any matrimonial asset or any part thereof in either party.[^58] Therefore, if the possessions constitute matrimonial assets, you may apply to obtain a Court Order vesting the possessions in you to regain such assets.